 The great food traditions of Wales stretch back centuries and often reflect an alchemic talent for cooking up something memorable from meagre ingredients.
 The country also benefits from a prodigious natural bounty sourced from land and sea.

 Find even more foodie travel guides, destination inspiration and restaurant reviews in our travel hub.

 Don’t leave Wales without trying…

-Providing etymologists with a headache for centuries – it was originally known as Welsh rabbit, though at no point was rabbit one of the ingredients – this is quite simply the world’s finest cheese on toast.
+Providing etymologists with a headache for centuries – it was originally known as Welsh rabbit, though at no point was rabbit one of the ingredients.
+This is, quite simply, the world’s finest cheese on toast.
 Individual cooks and experts will insist on certain cast-iron conditions, debating everything from the thickness of the toast to whether or not to add paprika.
-My personal, purist-angering tip would be to use the flavour-packed beer and mustard cheese Y Fenni (a cheese variety from Abergavenny) instead of the usual strong Cheddar.
-One can always give it a French-style croque madame treatment and serve it with a fried egg on top, at which point it becomes buck rarebit.
+My personal, purist-angering tip would be to use the flavour-packed beer and mustard cheese Y Fenni (a cheese variety from Abergavenny), instead of the usual strong cheddar.
+You can always give it a French-style croque madame treatment and serve it with a fried egg on top, at which point it becomes buck rarebit.